Got a quick second for some idle chit-chat?

 If it's cold, I'm probably going to be putting on a lot more layers, more time, and more effort into getting ready.

-If it's hot outside, my awake-to-car timeframe is going to be minimal in comparison.
+If it's hot outside, my out of bed-into-my-car timeframe is going to be considerably less in comparison.

-So, there's been a lot of discussion amongst some fellow musicians about what it means to be supported by our fans.
+There's been a lot of discussion among some fellow musicians about what it means to be supported by our fans.
 It got me thinking about how we can better focus on our fanbase by acknowledging that they're NOT all in the same place on their journey with us as artists.

 So I wanted to take a minute to paint a scenario first.